 Setting Default Comments backend pyomo Backend to use to build and solve the model.
 As of v0.6.0, only pyomo is available solver glpk Which solver to use solver_options A list of options, which are passed on to the chosen solver, and are therefore solver-dependent solver_io What method the Pyomo backend should use to com- municate with the solver save_logs Directory into which to save logs and temporary files.
 Also turns on symbolic solver labels in the Pyomo back- end bigM 1000000000.0 Used for unmet demand, but should be of a similar order of magnitude as the largest cost that the model could achieve.
 Too high and the model will not converge ensure_feasibility False If true, unmet_demand will be a decision variable, to account for an ability to meet demand with the available supply.
-If False and a mismatch occurs, the optimisation will fail due to infeasibility operation {} Settings for operational mode objective cost_minimization Objective function to use.
-As of v0.6.0, this has no ef- fect. mode plan Which mode to run the model in: 'plan' or 'operation' zero_threshold 1e-10 Any value coming out of the backend that is smaller than this threshold (due to floating point errors, prob- ably) will be set to zero
+If False and a mismatch occurs, the optimisation will fail due to infeasibility operation {} Settings for operational mode objective minmax_cost_op tin Nambion of internal objective function to use, currently only min/max cost-based optimisation is available objective_options { } Arguments to pass to objective function.
+If cost-based objective function in use, should include 'cost_class' and 'sense' (maximize/minimize) mode plan Which mode to run the model in: 'plan' or 'operation' zero_threshold 1e-10 Any value coming out of the backend that is smaller than this threshold (due to floating point errors, prob- ably) will be set to zero cyclic_storage False If true, storage in the last timestep of the timeseries is considered to be the 'previous timestep' in the first timestep of the timeseries